Pest Control contractors in

 Permit Requirements

-City of Roswell requires business license for pest control operations.
-No special permits for standard treatments.
-Fumigation requires additional notifications to fire department and neighboring properties 24 hours in advance.
+City of Roswell requires business license.
+No special permits for routine pest control, but commercial fumigation requires notification to city and adjacent properties 24 hours in advance.

 Inspection Schedule